 The large laundry room was functional but severely lacking in storage, counterspace, and style.
 We came up with a new galley-style layout that maximized use of the space while a glass tile backsplash, Ikea cabinetry, in-floor heating, and stainless steel countertops that we installed ourselves really created the ultimate laundry room.

-And in the main area, the closed off kitchenette and playroom became a large open space that incorporated both a craft area...
+And in the main area, the closed off kitchenette and playroom became a large open space that featured a craft area, my favourite spot in the house.
+Read about the awesome red metal chairs from O.co and the harvest table I spent years looking for here.

 and hidden playhouse under the stairs.